3533+Q7 Hanson, MA, USA

 A network of wide, flat dirt roads surrounds this former cranberry bog.
 Access from Indian Head Pond, at the Marcus L. Urann Fisherman’s Landing, off Route 58 (approx. 364 Indian Head Street).

 For additional access, look for the stone gatehouse on Camp Kiwanee Road, which marks another trailhead.
-There are also some spur trails into the woods that connect to Camp Kiwanee and the J. J. Shepherd Town Forest/Pembroke Town Forest.
+There are also some spur trails into the woods that connect to Camp Kiwanee and the J. J. Shepherd Town Forest/Pembroke Town Forest, as well as Hanson’s Sleeper Conservation Area.
 Some trails here are part of the larger Bay Circuit Trail, and are marked.
 The Bay Circuit Trail is 200 miles of linked green space from Plum Island in Newburyport to Bay Farm in Duxbury.
 This particular section is known as the Mattakeeseett Path.

 Habitats and Wildlife

 The headwaters of Indian Head Brook are located on this property.
-Indian Head Brook flows north from Indian Head Pond, through Wampatuck Pond and Little Cedar Swamp, into the Indian Head/Drinkwater River, which then flows into the North River and out to sea.
+Indian Head Brook flows north from Indian Head Pond, through Wampatuck Pond and Little Cedar Swamp, into the Indian Head/Drinkwater River.

 Historic Site: No